hyansuper/flask-video-streaming/README.md

         break
 cv2.destroyAllWindows()
 ```
 The threaded version has a background thread to receive video stream, which behaves more similar to `cv2.VideoCapture`.
-If the client `read()`s from the stream slower than the server writes to the stream, unprocessed frames will jam in `RemotePiCamera`, while `ThreadedRemotePiCamera` will only `read()` the newest frame and discards old frames They are both not thread-safe.
+If the client `read()`s from the stream slower than the server writes to the stream, unprocessed frames will jam in `RemotePiCamera`, while `ThreadedRemotePiCamera` will only `read()` the newest frame and discard old frames.
+They are both not thread-safe.

 ## Ref
 * https://blog.miguelgrinberg.com/post/video-streaming-with-flask/page/3